 What’s The Difference Between Spaying And Neutering?

-The major distinguishing factor between spaying and neutering is sex.
+The primary distinguishing factor between spaying and neutering is sex.
 Male dogs are neutered, while female dogs are spayed.
-While the end result is the same for both male and female dogs, it’s important to note that the procedure is entirely different.
+While the result is the same for both male and female dogs, it’s important to note that the procedure is entirely different.

 Is It Normal For Dogs to Whine After Neutering?